 Towing a camper with a motorcycle requires a different skill set from towing the same camper with a car.
 A cyclist encounters a myriad of problems that you might never encounter when pulling the same trailer with a car.
 Many people who are seasoned cyclists have no idea, or very little idea, what makes for safe towing with a cycle.
 So here are 6 tips to consider when towing a trailer with a cycle.

-1. Don't Tow a Camper with a Motorcycle If the Camper is Too Heavy
+1. Don't Tow a Camper to Heavy for a Motorcycle

 Before choosing a camper to tow with a motorcycle you must consider the weight your cycle is capable of towing.
 The towing capacity is not just the weight of the camper.
 You have to add the weight of the camper, the weight of the rider in full gear, and the weight of everything you want to take with you.
 If those three weights exceed your cycle's towing capacity, you need to look for a lighter weight-camper.